 Clement likewise feels structural alterations are home repairs you should never do yourself.
 “Removing walls that carry weight from above is a pro job.
 Understanding the safest ways to support the weight during the demolition process and determining how to transfer the load are serious business,” he adds.

 Similar to electrical repairs, gas appliances can exact a high price when things go wrong.
 Home repairs you should never DIY include fixes to items like gas furnaces, ovens, water heaters or dryers.
 These repairs should only ever be handled by qualified experts.
 Even when a homeowner takes every precaution to turn off the gas and carefully manages a repair, it’s possible for a leak to develop if the appliance is not reinstalled perfectly.
 A gas leak can result in severe health issues, or even a possible fire or explosion in your home.
 That’s why any work involving gas is a home repair you should never DIY.

 Whether we like to admit it or not, there are home repairs best left to professionals—no matter how many home renovation shows we watch.
 So grab your phone instead of a hammer the next time you’re faced with a large or potentially dangerous renovation.

-To make sure your finances are always prepared for a home repair best left to professionals, open an online savings account for your emergency fund.
+To make sure your finances are always prepared for a home repair best left to professionals, open an online savings account for your emergency fund or consider a home remodel loan.
 If a costly or unexpected home repair does creep up, you’ll have the funds to quickly and safely address it.
 Don’t worry… you can satisfy your DIY craving with another task around the house.